GSA-TTS/FAC-transition-site/src/data/index.md

 ---
 # Metadata
 layout: home.njk
-title: Using FAC data
+title: Using FAC Data
 meta:
   name: Historic data curation
-  description: Documentation about the data migration from Census to GSA.
+  description: How to search, download, and understand data from the Federal Audit Clearinghouse.
 # Layout
 eleventyComputed:
   eleventyNavigation: